-It truly was a Marvel movie like none before.
-Meanwhile Civil War was less a Captain America movie and more a proto-Avengers smash-em-up, bustling with incident and vibrant characters (including the first appearances from Chadwick Boseman's Black Panther and Tom Holland's Spider-Man).
+Captain America: Civil War was less a Captain America movie and more a proto-Avengers smash-em-up, bustling with incident and vibrant characters (including the first appearances from Chadwick Boseman's Black Panther and Tom Holland's Spider-Man).
 That central airport set-piece still remains one of Marvel's finest.

 In July 2017, another important figure took pride of place in the effervescent form of Tom Holland's Spidey, the first iteration of the character to officially join the MCU brand.
 As memorable for its hormonal angst as its crashing action, it secured Tom as possibly the best Spider-Man actor so far.

-Then reviewers fell over themselves to praise Taika Waititi's bold and hilarious Thor: Ragnarok, a movie that steers the Marvel blockbuster into total comedy territory.
+Reviewers fell over themselves to praise Taika Waititi's bold and hilarious Thor: Ragnarok, a movie that steers the Marvel blockbuster into total comedy territory.
 Waititi brings his surreal sensibility to the movie's humour and retro-inflected visuals, Mark Mothersbaugh's score brilliantly riffs on '80s synth, and the performers are having a blast – not least Chris Hemsworth who is clearly liberated by this quip-happy, irreverent new Thor.
 More, please.

 The first movie in what was to become the Marvel Cinematic Universe, and for many still the best.
 There's a kind of innocence and purity to the first Iron Man, unencumbered by franchise expectations and clearly revelling in letting this second-tier character loose to do whatever the heck he wants.